Budva Riviera

 Slovenska Beach

-Slovenska Beach is the largest public beach in Budva.
-For a distance of 1.5 km, it stretches along the picturesque town promenade.
-It starts at the port by the walls of the Old Town and runs to the hotel complex Astra Montenegro.
+Slovenska Beach is Budva’s largest public beach.
+It stretches 1.5 km along the picturesque town promenade, starting at the port by the walls of the Old Town and running to the hotel complex Astra Montenegro.

 Slovenska Beach is divided into two parts.
-The part located on the side of the Old Town is covered with sand and small pebbles., but from Becici’s side is covered with gravel.
-The entrance to the water is flat, and a few meters from the shore, the water is quite shallow.
+The part located on the side of the Old Town is covered with sand and small pebbles, but from Becici’s side, it is covered with gravel.
+The entrance to the water is flat, and a few meters from the shore, the water is relatively shallow.
 There are often large, slippery stones at the bottom.
-At a considerable distance from the shore, the depth changes quickly and can reach up to 30 meters.
+The depth changes quickly and can reach up to 30 meters at a considerable distance from the shore.

-Due to its location in the very centre of the city and surrounded by many hotels and restaurants – Slovenska Beach is extremely popular.
+Due to its location in the city centre and its surroundings of many hotels and restaurants, Slovenska Beach is extremely popular.
 Not only tourists but also city residents like to use it.
-Along the beach, there are many restaurants, snack bars and cafes.
+Along the beach, there are many restaurants, snack bars, and cafes.
 The beach is also eagerly visited after the season or after sunset.
-It is a crowded, noisy and fun place all day long.
+It is a crowded, noisy, and fun place that is open all day.

 Slovenska Beach prices and rental equipment